kr15h/projection-mapping-with-rpi/slides.md

 # [fit] SSH Login

-To SSH into the Raspberry Pi, use the *Terminal* application on Mac and Linux or *Putty* on Windows.
+To SSH into the Raspberry Pi, use the *Terminal* application on Mac and Linux or *Putty* on Windows (http://putty.org)

 Use the previously found IP address and enter password *raspberry* when prompted.